GoTolstoy/tolstoy-toly-kb/products/play/product/library/functions/publishing/by-layout/creating-a-widget-with-branching-and-floating-video.md

 ![image](https://github.com/user-attachments/assets/7a5301f7-2c9c-4fdb-b088-a5f01e2ee891)
 ![image](https://github.com/user-attachments/assets/e33ce649-d5f9-46f7-8a3d-1b914b193947)

-2. Choose where you want your Widget to appear.
+2. **Choose where you want your Widget to appear**

 ![image](https://github.com/user-attachments/assets/62b7700f-7915-4294-99eb-17b24c223f2b)

-3. Choose the video that you want to use from the video files.
+3. **Choose the video that you want to use from the video files**
    - Options include creating an entirely new recorded video, recording your screen, uploading a video file from your computer, choosing a video from your files (this will be empty when you make your first Tolstoy!), and importing from TikTok and Instagram.

 ![image](https://github.com/user-attachments/assets/5d74714a-98cc-472a-a77e-20e9e40476de)

-4. Add question and response options using the Custom buttons!
+4. **Add question and response options using the Custom buttons**
    - Once you are happy with the first video part, it’s time to add some text and options for the user to interact with Tolstoy using the Custom buttons.
-Under the Question section, type the question (if anything) you want to display.
+Under the Question section, type the question (if any) you want to display.
 Then, add some choices for the user to select from.

 ![image](https://github.com/user-attachments/assets/291ba419-cc53-48f8-bacf-038bc9c3f1ba)
 ![image](https://github.com/user-attachments/assets/966fd1ec-7c20-4b26-811f-5afccccb8c89)
 ![image](https://github.com/user-attachments/assets/256d909f-e007-406c-b0b8-472cd38ad897)

    - Choose what type of interaction each choice should prompt.